danielsauter/rapid-android-development/chapter-7-peer-to-peer-networking-using-bluetooth-and-wi-fi-direct.md

  15. Update the poll statistic for the question we’ve received via OSC by updating the total number of responses for each answer.

- 16. Load the questions from the `questions.txt` flat file located in the `data` folder of the sketch using `loadStrings()` if we operate as the server.[][21] `loadStrings()` loads each line of the text file as an item in the `String` array `lines`.
+ 16. Load the questions from the `questions.txt` flat file located in the `data` folder of the sketch using [`loadStrings()`][21] if we operate as the server. `loadStrings()` loads each line of the text file as an item in the `String` array `lines`.
 If we are connected as a client, we receive the questions peer-to-peer from the server.

  17.  `add()` the `Question` object to the `questions` `ArrayList`.